 And if you like science, one thing you'll find is that Cressey has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Cressey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cressey doesn't have a public transportation system that people use for their commute.

 The per capita income in Cressey in 2022 was $25,719, which is lower middle income relative to California and the nation.
 This equates to an annual income of $102,876 for a family of four.
 However, Cressey contains both very wealthy and poor people as well.